Guide To Ski Touring At Rogers Pass

 Mid-Season

 Mid-December to mid-March is the heart of ski touring at Rogers Pass—and the best time to visit.
-While you’ll be sharing the skintrack with more people, the trade-off is well worth it: consistent snowfall, deeper stability in the snowpack, and a good mix of storm days and clear skies.
+While you’ll be sharing the skintrack with more people, the trade-off is well worth it: consistent snowfall and a good mix of storm days and clear skies.

 Late Season